 We’ve all heard about pot smokers going for “the munchies”.
 The unstoppable snacking after an episode of cannabis use is so legendary that even movies have been made about it.
 It is widely believed that smoking pot makes you snack uncontrollably resulting in weight gain.
 Epidemiological studies, however, have thrown up different results.

-So Is Marijuana The Best Way To Lose Weight?
-Absolutely No!
+Marijuana Is Not The Best Way To Lose Weight

 Studies have proven without a doubt that cannabis use helps reduce weight, but it may not be the right way to do it.
 Weight loss is seen only among long-term, chronic smokers but long-term smoking affects your health adversely.
 Here are some health problems associated with chronic cannabis use:

-Marijuana contains delta-9-tetrahydrocannabinol (THC), a mind-altering chemical, responsible for the high after smoking pot, along with other related compounds.
+Marijuana contains delta-9-tetrahydrocannabinol (THC), a mind-altering chemical which is responsible for the high after smoking pot, along with other related compounds.
 When you smoke marijuana, THC passes from the lungs and into the bloodstream through which it reaches the brain.
 In the brain, THC acts on specific cell receptors which respond to certain natural chemicals that resemble THC, resulting in the “high” that’s felt after smoking.
-The immediate effect of smoking pot includes heightened sense, altered sense of time, changes in mood, impaired body movement and memory and difficulty in thinking and solving problems.
+The immediate effect of smoking pot includes heightened sense, altered sense of time, changes in mood, impaired body movement and memory, and difficulty in thinking and solving problems.

 Long-term use, however, results in many health problems like breathing problem, increased heart rate, hallucinations, and paranoia among others.
-If you are pregnant, you may want to avoid marijuana completely as the drug can interfere with the physical and mental development of the child.
+If you are pregnant, you ought to avoid marijuana completely as the drug can interfere with the physical and mental development of the child.

-Long-term marijuana use can also lead to lower life satisfaction, poorer mental and physical health and more relationship problems.6
+Long-term marijuana use can also lead to lower life satisfaction, poorer mental and physical health and more relationship problems.7

 Now, it is up to you to decide if you want to go the weed way to reduce a few inches.